Improving Quality of Service for Users of DAG-based Distributed Ledgers: Simulations

-\item[(ii)] \underline{RBNS policy :} In the second row of Figures \ref{fig: pdfs} and \ref{fig: delays}, users employ the RBNS policy of Algorithm \ref{alg: rbns} and the improvement over the URNS policy is immediately evident.
-As depicted in the second row of Figure \ref{fig: pdfs}, the delay density across all users has far lower variance than the case of URNS.
-Scenarios (a) and (b) in this figure show us that, from the perspective of a user, there is small chance of having a slightly longer delay than others when the network is not congested.
-Scenario (c), on the other hand, shows us that there is still some chance of high delays in the case of high load.
-Figure \ref{fig: delays} shows traces for the delays experienced at each of the 50 nodes, where the thickness of each trace is proportional to the reputation of the node.
-We can see from these plots that in at 98\% capacity, some fluctuations in delay of some nodes become more evident due to the fact that no feedback is used here.
+The second row of Figure~\ref{fig: delays}, which shows the LTP delays of nodes in the RBNS simulations, the improvement over the URNS policy is immediately evident.
+We can see from these plots that in scenario (b), at 98\% capacity, fluctuations in delay of some nodes become more evident due to the fact that no feedback is used here.
 In the high load scenario of 120\% capacity, we see that higher reputation nodes experience higher delays which is related to the fact that the issue rates of nodes are not perfectly fair with respect to their reputation.
 It is clear that a closed loop approach is required to achieve better fairness.

-\item[(iii)] \underline{DBNS policy :} As depicted in the third row of Figure \ref{fig: pdfs}, the delay density of all users here has a mean closer to zero and lower variance for DBNS when compared to RBNS.
-However, scenario (c) of this row demonstrates that DBNS does not prevent larger delays in the event of congestion (this requires the introduction of fees).
-From the perspective of users, there is still a lower chance of getting poor QoS than in the case of RBNS.
-The third row of Figure \ref{fig: delays} again illustrates the delays experienced at each of the 50 nodes, where the thickness of each trace is proportional to the reputation of the node.
-We see that there is less fluctuation in scenario (a) and (b) than was the case for RBNS, and in case (c) we observe that the traffic is balances more fairly among nodes due to the use of feedback in DBNS.